-Jared S. Farrar
+Jared S. Farrar, PhD

 Lab interests: Novel PCR technology and methodology development